Vocational Education and Training (VET)

 The VET Experience

 More and more secondary school students are discovering how VET can give them the skills and knowledge they need to kick-start the career they want or springboard them to higher education.
-These opportunities are available through certificate courses offered by the school or certificates and diplomas offered in conjunction with other Registered Training Organisations (RTOs).
-School-Based Traineeships or Apprenticeships, which incorporate learning and paid work with an employer, also are available in a variety of industry areas.
+These opportunities are available through certificates and diplomas offered in conjunction with other Registered Training Organisations (RTOs).
+School-Based Traineeships or Apprenticeships, which incorporate learning and paid work with an employer, are also available in a variety of industry areas.

-- The school-based VET program will make a student a more attractive proposition for employers and give them a head-start in their chosen career
+- The school-based VET program will make a student a more attractive candidate for employers and give them a head-start in their chosen career

-- A student will leave school with both a Queensland Certificate of Education (QCE) and a nationally-recognised vocational qualification.
-That means that both their future education and employment pathways remain open
+- A student will leave school with both a Queensland Certificate of Education (QCE) and a nationally-recognised vocational qualification and possibly an ATAR.
+That means that both their future education and employment pathways remain open.